zectorpt/configmapdns/README.md

 # Pre requirement - A cluster
-How to deploy a custom DNS with a configmap and test it
+## How to deploy a custom DNS with a configmap and test it

 1 - Deploy a new pod to test the name

 kubectl apply -f https://raw.githubusercontent.com/zectorpt/pods/master/ubuntuts.yaml

+kubectl delete pod --namespace kube-system -l k8s-app=kube-dns

 2 - Enter the POD and test the name: